 Row 3: ICYMI (matte dirty terracotta), Melody (metallic rose with a gold flip), West Side (matte camel), Feel Free (rich matte bordeaux)

-As a whole, I was impressed by how each shadow swatched and I loved looking at all the different textures next to each other on my arm.
+As a whole, I was impressed by how each shadow swatched.
+I loved looking at all the different textures next to each other on my arm – the juxtaposition of the mattes, metallics, glitters, and Super Shock shadows is visually interesting.
 The matte shades felt quite creamy and blended out with ease, while the glitters and metallic shades just glided onto my arm.

 As many of you may already know, I love the ColourPop Super Shock Shadow formula so I was very curious to see how Side2Side would perform.
 Compared to the traditional, pot formula, the Side2Side felt almost slimy or greasy.
-Also, the shadow swatch only provided a light wash of color.
+Also, the shadow swatch only provided a light wash of color, so it functions more like an eye topper as opposed to standalone shadow.

 Application & Wear-time

-Everyone may have been hyped about the super shock shadow and the two pressed glitters, but I’m going to be blunt: the matte shadows are the star of the show.
+Everyone may have been hyped about the super shock shadow and the two pressed glitters, but I’m going to be blunt: the matte shadows are the star of the show in this palette.
 These matte shadows are creamy and easy to blend on the eye.
 They work well with one another, as well as with the other shadows in the palette.
-Also, although the color story of this palette is very coral, this isn’t a “one look” palette.
+Eventhough the color story of this palette is coral, this isn’t a “one look” palette.
 The dark matte shadows add depth to any look, while the yellowish, camel-toned shades can create a beautiful neutral look.

 The metallic shadows are pigmented, regardless of whether they are applied wet or dry.
 I like to apply them with a flat shader brush for the greatest color intensity.
 Also, I don’t find these shadows to crumble or produce a ton of fallout.